luckymanaya/Svelte/README.md

 ## Fundamentals of Web Development

-## Project Name: Lucky’s Website
+## Website: Lucky’s Website

-## **Topic:** Fashion Magazine Website
+## Topic: Fashion Magazine Website

-## **Description**
+## Description

-<p align = "justify">My website which I named, *"Lucky's Website"*, is a fashion magazine website that provides users with fashion related content.
+<p align = "justify">My website which I named, <i>"Lucky's Website"</i>, is a fashion magazine website that provides users with fashion related content.
 It is built using a code editor called 'Visual Studio Code' where I used HTML, CSS, Javascript and a web framework called 'Svelte'.
 Lucky's Website is designed to be responsive in order to adapt to different devices with different screen sizes, increasing its accessibility.
 Moreover, the website is also very easy to navigate, making it user-friendly and enjoyable to use as the website follows the typical horizontal navigation menu, consisting of a 'Home' page, an 'About' page and a 'Contact Me' page.
 Not only it is user-friendly, but it also has a simple, yet modern look due to its black & white palette, allowing its content to become more visible which catches users' attention.
 It also contains animations, a slideshow and other interactive aspects in order to be considered 'visually appealing' to the users thus improving user experience and user engagement.
-In addition, Lucky's Website also follows the usability heuristics which is used as a guide to create an attractive, yet functional website
+In addition, this website also follows the usability heuristics which is used as a guide in order to create an attractive, yet functional website.
 </p>

-## **Installation Steps**
+## Installation Steps

 1. Clone repository
 2. Install the dependencies using **npm install**